 - It is known as the most severe kind of murder.

 - These kinds of murders are planned.

-- Even after receiving a sentence of life imprisonment, big number of first-degree offenders get released back into society.
+- Even after receiving a sentence of life imprisonment, a big number of first-degree offenders get released back into society.

 - 2nd-degree murderers are released earlier than the 1st-degree murderer, although both remain on parole for the remaining time of their life upon being released.